YconquestY/cs-629/part_1_combinational/README.md

 _Curiosity question (not graded)_:
 You learned about modules in the second lecture when we covered sequential circuits.
 How do we decide when to use a module versus when to use a function?

+---

+Once you have finished this part, remember to move onto the second part.
+And be sure to record how much time you spent on this part.